GeorgeKaldiris/Genai-Security-Fundamentals/README.md

 ### 5. Data and Model Poisoning

-Data and model poisoning happens when attackers manipulate training data, fine-tuning data, embeddings, RAG knowledge bases, or model behavior in order to influence the output of an AI system.
+Data and model poisoning happens when attackers manipulate training data, fine-tuning data, embeddings, RAG knowledge bases or model behavior in order to influence the output of an AI system.

-This topic covers poisoning risks in pre-training, fine-tuning, embeddings, RAG systems, and model integrity.
+This topic covers poisoning risks in pre-training, fine-tuning, embeddings, RAG systems and model integrity.

 File: